czhou578/Wordament-Wordle-v2/my-app/errors.md

   - change "noEmit" to false in tsconfig.json

 - Cannot write file because it would overwrite input file in TS

   - specify an outDir to build folder name, and exclude the outDir in the build process in tsconfig.json

+- ncu, short for npm-check-update, which you have to install separately.
+  - ncu -u to update all the dependencies in package.json